digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 **Example 1**

 Assume a package ``p`` with two versions.
-The upgrading version adds an optional text field.
+The new version adds an optional text field.

 .. list-table::
    :widths: 50 50